IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 The app says, that I can break fast at 11:30 AM.
 It's already 11:30 AM, but the color is still red, and the message still says: "Next meal: 11:30 AM or later.
 Wait 1 m".
 I am waiting, waiting - nothing happens!
 Finally, it becomes green and the message disappears - just a moment before 11:31.
 Is it a bug?

-No. That is the price we pay for not showing seconds in the bottom message in order to keep it simpler.
-The next meal time might have actually been 11:30:57 AM, but you saw only 11:30 AM.
-Once again - seconds are absolutely unimportant since the periods' durations are only a very approximate recommendation.
+No. That is the price we pay for not showing seconds in order to keep the app simpler.
+The next meal time might have actually been 11:30:59 AM, but you saw only 11:30 AM.
+Once again - seconds are absolutely irrelevant since the periods' durations are only a very approximate recommendation.
 If you are hungry SHORTLY before the permitted time, and find yourself looking at the app waiting to green, stop doing that and simply eat!
+By the way, for the same reason, the time periods, the beginning and end of which are shown in the upper corners of both the timers, may seem a minute longer than necessary.
+For example, if the 8-hour EATING WINDOW started at 11:00 AM, then the moment it ends is displayed as 7:00 PM (rather than 6:59 PM) - just remember that seconds exist (that are not visible since they have no importance in Intermittent Fasting).

 Can I prevent the button from being pressed by mistake?